Mass spectra of heavy hybrid quarkonia and $\overline{b}gc$ mesons: Conclusions

 Comparing our results with predictions of Refs.\ \cite {Chen:2013zia,Chen:2013eha}, we see that there are differences between them.
 The discrepancies are essential for hybrids from the heavy multiplets, although large uncertainties in extracted masses create overlapping regions for some of particles.
-In our view, such deviations are presumably connected with the requirement $\mathrm{PC}\geq 0.5$ imposed on the pole contributions in our analysis.
+In our view, such deviations are presumably connected with the requirement $\mathrm{PC}\geq 0.5$ imposed on the pole contributions in the present analysis.

-A nice agreement is achieved between our SR and BOEFT results for the charmonium hybrids.
+A nice agreement is achieved with BOEFT results for the charmonium hybrids.
 In the case of $\overline{b}gb$ mesons this effective field theory leads to predictions, especially for the light multiplet, which are higher than ours.
 The largest outputs for parameters of the heavy hybrids are generated by the lattice simulations.

 The sum rule analysis performed in the present work and comparisons with results of alternative methods are important to shed light on properties of the exotic hybrid mesons.
 The predictions obtained for the spectroscopic parameters of the hybrids can be used in investigations of strong and electroweak decays of these particles as well as to study their interactions with other hadrons.